 The total number of English-taught programmes in universities on the continent has risen by 13 percent in the last year.

 Ray Brogden, COO of Qualifi would like to draw your attention to its partnership with Kharkiv University within which Qualifi’s higher level qualifications, available at levels 4, 5, 6 and 7 yield credit toward a Degree and Masters; allowing for progression into Kharkiv University at a number of points depending on your academic and employment history.
-Furthermore, Qualifi’s L3, 4, 5 and 6 Ofqual, The CCEA and QiW regulated qualifications are Advanced Learner Loan recognised; providing value for money, degree credit-bearing alternatives to the traditional three-year university degree pathway.
+Furthermore, Qualifi’s L3, 4, 5 and 6 Ofqual, regulated qualifications are Advanced Learner Loan recognised; providing value for money, degree credit-bearing alternatives to the traditional three-year university degree pathway.

 About Kharkiv University (Ukraine/Europe)